AtomicExpresso/TubeFetcher/README.md

 4. Wait for the videos to finish downloading.
 All files will appear at the specified file path.

 ## Download
+Only tested on Windows 11, however the application may work for different operating systems.
 You can download the latest version of the application from the [Releases page](https://github.com/atomicexpresso/TubeFetcher/releases).

 Note: The app may take a couple of minutes to load the first time you run it.